whatisnuclear/website/reactor_history.md

 well](https://babel.hathitrust.org/cgi/pt?id=umn.31951d03584627s&view=1up&seq=199).

-In 1947, the AEC proposed and funded four new reactors, all of which made use of newly availability enriched uranium rather than natural uranium.
+In 1947, the AEC proposed and funded four new reactors, all of which made use of new availability of enriched uranium rather than natural uranium.
 All four were completed in the early 1950s:

 * Fast reactor — A fast reactor to explore the possibilities of breeding (now known as EBR-1)